jbakams/slimebot-volleyball/README.md

 3D-volleyball it's a 3d versions of the [slimevolleygym](https://github.com/hardmaru/slimevolleygym) using [Webots](https://cyberbotics.com/) for the visualization.
 We added a dimension in the slimevolleygym environment and kept the same settings to see if agents will still be able to learn to master the game.

 **Notes:** We apologize for the power design of the game, we are working on it.
+We suppose the game area is surrounded by a wall that we kept invisble for visualization.

 # Installation